 “Junior out front?”
 I asked.

 Ken walked over to where he could see better.
-“No,” he said, “He must’ve gone next door to Eddie’s.”
+“No,” he said, “He must’ve gone next door for a sandwich.”

 “All right,” I said.
 “Shut down your press and grab a full box.
 You go out first, and just play along.”
 Without asking a single question, Ken obeyed.